-Steroid eye drops primarily work by decreasing inflammation.6 We typically use them for a short course because steroids can increase the pressure in the eye (predisposing you to glaucoma) and cause cataract formation and progression.
+Steroid eye drops primarily work by decreasing inflammation.6 We typically use them for a short course because steroids can increase the pressure in the eye predisposing you to glaucoma.
+Further, they can cause cataract formation and progression.
 Steroids work well in severe dry eyes to break the cycle of inflammation and provide relief while the patient gets accustomed to more long-term treatment (eyelid hygiene and artificial tears).
-Steroids can also work well in settings where a quick improvement in dry eyes is needed, such as before cataract and refractive surgery.
+Steroids also work well where a quick improvement in dry eyes is needed, such as before cataract and refractive surgery.

 Antibiotics can play an important role in dry eye treatment.7 In addition to fighting pathogens, certain antibiotics can help reduce inflammation and strengthen the corneal surface.
-Tetracyclines, such as doxycycline, can have potent anti-inflammatory effects when used at low doses, and help treat conditions that cause or worsen DED, such as rosacea.
+Tetracyclines, such as doxycycline, can have potent anti-inflammatory effects when used at low doses.
+They can help treat conditions that cause or worsen DED, such as rosacea.

 Azithromycin can help fend off bacteria that cause blepharitis (eyelid inflammation), which is a risk factor for DED.
 Both doxycycline and azithromycin may also improve the overall structure of the cornea.